-Pipe drainage systems are only effective when there is a zone of 'freewater' at the depth that they are installed.
-In this situation, the drains will 'pull' water that is above and to the side of the drain line due to the hydraulic head of water created above the drain.
+Pipe drainage systems are only effective when there is a zone of 'free-water' at the depth that they are installed.
+In this situation the drains will 'pull' water that is above and to the side of the drain line due to the hydraulic head of water created above the drain.

 Planning a drainage system means calling in the experts.

-Sportsturf consultant, Gordon Jaaback, says; "A detailed professional investigation of the project beforehand should identify most of the problems.
-A comprehensive work plan and specification prepared by a consultant gives the contractor a clear idea of the scope of the work that is likely to be involved."
+Sportsturf consultant Gordon Jaaback says: "A detailed professional investigation of the project beforehand should identify most of the problems.
+A comprehensive work plan and specification prepared by a consultant gives the contractor a clear idea of the scope of work.